Terrence Malick: 2019–present

 Malick's next film, A Hidden Life, depicts the life of Austria's Franz Jägerstätter, a conscientious objector during World War II who was put to death at age 36 for undermining military actions and was later declared a martyr and beatified by the Catholic Church.
 August Diehl stars as Jägerstätter, with Valerie Pachner as his wife, Franziska.
 The film was shot in Studio Babelsberg in Potsdam, Germany, in the summer of 2016, and in parts of northern Italy, such as Brixen, South Tyrol, and the small mountain village of Sappada.
 It was released in 2019.
 Malick has said that, compared to his more recent films, with A Hidden Life he had "repented and gone back to working with a much tighter script".

 In August and September 2016, Malick directed a commercial, "Notes of a Woman", released on February 26, 2017, for Mon Guerlain perfume.
 Starring Angelina Jolie, it was shot at her and Brad Pitt's Château Miraval estate in Correns and photographed by Austrian cinematographer Christian Berger.

 Upcoming projects

 On June 7, 2019, Malick reportedly started shooting his next film, code-named The Last Planet, near Rome, Italy.
 The film will tell the story of Jesus's life through a series of parables.
 On September 8, the cast was revealed to include Géza Röhrig as Jesus, Matthias Schoenaerts as Saint Peter, and Mark Rylance as four versions of Satan.
 On November 20, 2020, it was announced that the film's name would be The Way of the Wind.
-As of 2024, Malick was still editing the film.
+As of 2026, Malick is still editing the film.